 1 c.
 The appointment of or taking possession by a receiver in a 2 proceeding under this Article or a custodian before such 3 commencement.
-4 (2) Paragraph (1) of this subsection does not apply to an executory 5 contract or unexpired lease of the insurer, whether or not such contract 6 or lease prohibits or restricts assignment of rights or delegation of 7 duties, if: 8 a.
-Applicable law excused a party, other than the insurer, to such 9 contract or lease from accepting performance from or rendering 10 performance to the receiver or to an assignee of such contract or 11 lease, whether or not such contract or lease prohibits or restricts 12 assignment of rights or delegation of duties and such party does 13 not consent to such assumption or assignment; or 14 b.
-Such contract is a contract to make a loan, or extend other debt 15 financing or financial accommodations, to or for the benefit of 16 the insurer, or to issue a security of the insurer.
-17 (f) (1) Except as provided in subsection (c) of this section, 18 ', notwithstanding a provision in an executory contract or unexpired 19 lease of the insurer, or in applicable law, that prohibits, restricts, or 20 conditions the assignment of such contract or lease, the receiver may 21 assign such contract or lease under paragraph (2) of this subsection.
-22 (2) The receiver may assign an executory contract or unexpired lease of 22 23 24 25 the insurer only if: 24 a.
+4 (2) 5 (2) contract or unexpired lease of the insurer, whether or not such contract 6 or lease prohibits or restricts assignment of rights or delegation of 7 duties, if: 8 9 a.
+Applicable law excused a party, other than the insurer, to such contract or lease from accepting performance from or rendering 10 performance to the receiver or to an assignee of such contract or 11 · · · · · · · · · · · · · · · · · · · lease, whether or not such contract or lease prohibits or restricts 12 assignment of rights or delegation of duties and such party does 13 not consent to such assumption or assignment; or 14 b.
+Such contract is a contract to make a loan, or extend other debt 15 financing or financial accommodations, to or for the benefit of 16 (0) the insurer, or to issue a security of the insurer.
+17 (f) (1) Except as provided in subsection (c) of this section, 18 notwithstanding a provision in an executory contract or unexpired 19 lease of the insurer, or in applicable law, that prohibits, restricts, or 20 conditions the assignment of such contract or lease, the receiver may 21 assign such contract or lease under subdivision (2) of this subsection.
+22 (2) 23 the insurer only if: 24 a.
 The receiver assumes such contract or lease in accordance with 25 the provisions of this section; and 26 b.
 Adequate assurance of future performance by the assignee of 27 such contract or lease is provided, whether or not there has been 28 a default in such contract or lease.
 29 (3) Notwithstanding a provision in an executory contract or unexpired 30 lease of the insurer, or in applicable law that terminates or modifies, or 31 permits a party other than the insurer to terminate or modify, such 32 contract or lease or a right or obligation under such contract or lease on 33 account of an assignment of such contract or lease, such contract, 34 lease, right, or obligation may not be terminated or modified under 35 such provision because of the assumption or assignment of such 36 contract or lease by the receiver.
-37 (g) Except ot as provided in subsections (h)(2) and (i)(2) of this section, the 38 · · · · · · executory contract or unexpired lease of the insurer constitutes a breach 39 of such contract or lease: 40 (1) If such contract or lease has not been assumed under this section or 41 ~~ under a plan of rehabilitation under G.S.
-58-652, immediately before 12 the date of the filing of the petition; or 43 (2) If such contract or lease has been assumed under this section or under 1/1 \/ a plan of rehabilitation under G.S.
-58-652:
+37 (g) Ex cept as provided in subdivisions (h)(2) and (i)(2) of this section, the 38 in executory contract or unexpired lease of the insurer constitutes a breach 39 of such contr 40 (1) 41 (1) under a plan of rehabilitation under G.S.
+58-657, immediately before 42 the date of the filing of the petition; or 43 (2) 44 (2) a plan of rehabilitation under G.S.
+58-657: TT a plan of renaumation under 0.5.
+30-037.